Get 80% off your plan for your first 3 months*

 • Fund insurance delays: Maintain operations while waiting for a claim to pay out.

-• Seize opportunities: Act quickly on time-sensitive deals like property purchases or product launches.
+• Seize time-sensitive opportunities: Act quickly on deals like property purchases or product launches.

 Example: You own a successful restaurant and spot an opportunity to buy another location in a high-traffic area.
 The seller wants to close quickly, but your bank needs several months to approve long-term financing.
-A bridge loan lets you secure the property now and repay the loan once your permanent financing comes through.

 When to use a bridge loan